bdalaba/bd-portfolio/replit.md

 ## Overview

-This is a modern full-stack portfolio website built for Alex Chen, a full-stack developer.
+This is a modern full-stack portfolio website built for Brendon Dalaba, a full-stack developer.
 The application showcases a professional portfolio with sections for about, skills, projects, and contact information.
 It features a clean, responsive design with modern UI components and smooth animations.

 ## User Preferences